RuMaxwell/rumlisp-ts/examples/rumlisp_lang_spec.md

 **`(do <expression> ... )`**

-Sequentially evaluates arbitrary number of expressions, and the whole procudure expression evaluates to the last inner expression's value.
+Sequentially evaluates arbitrary number of expressions, and the whole procedure expression evaluates to the last inner expression's value.